wordplaydev/wordplay/ARCHITECTURE.md

 ## Immutability

 Wherever possible, Wordplay uses immutable data structures and pure functions.
-That means that we generally do not define state and mutate it in place, but rather take existing state, and clone and modify it.
+That means that we generally do not define state and mutate it in place, but rather take existing state, and make a clone with modified values.
 This drastically reduces the number of places where state lives, simplifying debugging, reducing defects, and making testing easier.

-One major exception to this is Svelete components, which often have much internal state, and dependencies on global state.
+One major exception to this is Svelte components, which often have much internal state, and dependencies on global state.
 These external dependencies are explicitly defined in component initialization as Svelte `context`.

 Another major exception is `Evaluator`, since it has to manage substantial state to evaluate programs.